sahat/jsrecipes/posts/backend/socketio-basics.md

 because you have don't have to ask yourself "Will this work on browser x?" because the answer is most likely yes.

 Another cool feature of SocketIO is **volatile messages**.
-Volatile messages are messages that can be droppped without any significant reprecussions.
+Volatile messages are messages that can be droppped without any significant repercussions.
 Say you are pushing non mission-critical updates to a client every 5 seconds.
 You might choose volatile messaging as losing a couple message won't break your app.
 You can read more about SocketIO's features [here](http://socket.io/#how-to-use).